Hiking the Narrows in Zion National Park - What to Expect and Tips

 Ariel view of campsite, near a creek

-The summer of 2022 we found another camping spot near Zion National Park.
+The summer of 2022 we found another free boondocking spot near Zion National Park.
 This is located on North Bridge Sheep Road W in Virgin Utah.
 You will travel down a gravel road and find several camping locations off the main road.
 There are rock fire pits available.

-You can see the Hurricane Cliffs in your view making this a peaceful place to camp.
-Other campers are seen in the distance but not close enough to bother us. .
+From this camping spot you can see the Hurricane Cliffs making this view beautiful and this location provided a peaceful place to camp.
+Other campers are seen in the distance but not close enough to bother us.

 GPS: 37.18582, -113.22221